 After two years of renovation and conservative restoration of its works of art and rooms, Palazzo Ripetta opened its doors to welcome discerning visitors from all over the world.
-The interior design was carried out by the prestigious Gaetani and MOI Architects for the hotel part and by Studio Liorni for the food and beverage areas.
+The interior design was carried out by the prestigious Fausta Gaetani, MOI Architects and DL progetti for the hotel part and by Studio Liorni for the food and beverage areas.
 In December 2022, the curtain was raised on the first 5-star hotel on Via di Ripetta, the Tridente street with the most classical and unchanged appearance from the Rome of yesteryear.

 Residenza di Ripetta underwent a restyling to modernise its spaces and to begin its development process towards a reception that was no longer residential, but tourist-oriented.
 While retaining its prestigious name for more than 50 years, Residenza di Ripetta, with its iconic garden, five meeting rooms, and restaurant, was one of the main conference venues in the entire city centre and an iconic hotel for its large, spacious suites.

 The Ginobbi family took over the building and, in full compliance with the architectural constraints to which it was subject, entrusted starchitect Luigi Moretti with leading the renovation work to transform the building into a prestigious luxury residence with 69 flats and exclusive suites.

 For almost three centuries and through various phases of the city's history, this place remained the home of the Conservatory.
 Here, thousands of young women found shelter, comfort and instruction ranging from literature to music to gymnastics.
 When the Conservatory was moved to Trastevere in the mid-20th century, the Building had to find a new identity.